 The Bible goes on to define the identities of this "ram" and the "he goat" spoken of in this prophecy:

 First of all, the Lord God reiterates that this is an END TIMES prophecy; a yet future event.
-Then the Lord God identifies the two horns of the ram as the kings of "Media and Persia" which roughly indicates the lands from eastern Turkey and Iraq to Iran (this area also may encompass portions of Syria and Afghanistan).
-Exactly who these kings are is ambiguous, as the lands of ancient Media and Persia are not clearly defined by today's political map of declared states.
-Although we can be very certain that present day Iran is at the core of this resurgence.
+Then the Lord God identifies the two horns of the ram as the kings of "Media and Persia" which would roughly indicate the land area from eastern Turkey and Iraq into Iran and eastward into Afghanistan and Pakistan.
+It is no coincidence that the conflicts in these lands are the current focal points of the daily news.

-Politically speaking, Syria is currently siding with the Iranians against Israel.
+Politically speaking, Syria is currently siding with the Iranians and their Hezbollah segregates against Israel.
 Turkey, which used to be an ally of Israel, is now seen as sliding towards the Iranian camp.
-Iraq is unstable and will probably be drawn into the Iranian sphere of influence, or possibly even be occupied by Iran, after the departure of US forces.
-Then, there is the Kurdish problem, which affects corners of northern Iraq, western Iran, eastern Turkey and part of Syria.
-In short, this entire area is unstable.
+Following the pullout of U.S. forces, Iraq is unstable and is dominated by a Shiite government that is increasingly being drawn into the Iranian sphere of influence.
+There is building fault-line between Shiites and Sunnis in the region, most notably precipitated by the conflict in Syria.
 Expect to see the unexpected in this region in the coming years.

-Such an interpretation runs contrary to those who interpret the book of Daniel as events that have already happened in human history.
-Proponents of the historical interpretation school (Amillennialists) claim that this vision was fulfilled in the conquering of Persia by Alexander the Great.
+Having said this, allow me to digress for a moment and show why the prophecy of the "He-Goat" and the "Ram" is still future prophecy, and not the description of a past historical vent, as many Bible scholars argue.
+Proponents of the historical interpretation school (the amillennialists) claim that this vision was fulfilled in the conquering of Persia by Alexander the Great (about 330 BC).
 But does the Bible really support that interpretation?
 Notice in the prophecy that the "he goat" came from the West.
 Ok, so did Alexander the Great, but Alexander's army touched the ground every step of the way there.
 The prophecy says he "touched not the ground," and that part of the ancient prophecy could not be literally fulfilled (or comprehended) until the invention of the airplane.
-What the prophecy seems to be describing is a massive airborne launched attack from the west; the modern doctrine of warfare (i.e. fighter jets, bombers, troop transports, and air and sea launched cruise missiles).
+What the prophecy seems to be describing could be a massive airborne launched attack from the west; the modern doctrine of warfare (i.e. fighter jets, bombers, troop transports, and air and sea launched cruise missiles).
 The feet of attacking troops will not need to touch the ground until they parachute in or make marine landings.